The best non-toxic laundry detergent

 Many brands are designed to look earth-friendly, natural, and safe, but they aren’t.
 This is generally referred to as “greenwashing.”

-For example, Earth Breeze is a highly-rated, non toxic laundry detergent.
-Yet, it contains ingredients that the Environmental Working Group (EWG) rates with concern for endocrine disruption, DNA damage, allergies & skin irritation, and even damage to vision and the digestive system.
+For example, many natural detergents still contain ingredients that the Environmental Working Group (EWG) rates with concern for endocrine disruption, DNA damage, allergies & skin irritation, and even damage to vision and the digestive system.
 Just because something may be “sustainable” doesn’t mean it’s safe for the human body.

 Even brands like Safely and Thieves by Young Living only get a B+ on EWG.
 Be sure to do your research instead of just going off of marketing labels!